Edited by John W. Robbins

 (4) The apostles proclaimed the resurrection of Jesus with great power, but modern “evangelicalism” prefers to focus on the resurrected life of the believer.
 The new birth, of course, is vitally important, but it is a soul destroying error when we substitute the “gospel” of the changed life for the Gospel of Jesus Christ.

-Instead of preaching the good news about Christ, the pulpit on the changed life itself as the supreme event.
+Instead of preaching the good news about Christ, the pulpits focus on the changed life itself as the supreme event.
 Go to a typical “testimony meeting,” and you will have full proof of that.
 But the devotees of Indian gurus, Mary Baker Eddy, and dozens more religious charlatans also have glowing testimonies about how their masters have given them victory over drugs, changed their personalities, and filled them with radiant peace.
 The apostles did not run around preaching a new lifestyle obtainable by believing in Jesus-as if Jesus were a mere means to this end.
 Modern “evangelicalism” preaches the conversion event of the believer far more than the death of Christ: It preaches salvation by new birth rather than salvation by the finished work of Christ.

 (5) There is no question but that the doctrine of the Spirit’s indwelling and the Spirit-filled life has become a focus of “evangelical” interest.
 The charismatic movement has merely carried this evangelical preoccupation with the Spirit’s work in the heart a little further than most of its “evangelical” friends.